Grain Raising: Mastering Techniques to Prevent & Fix Raised Wood Grain

 • If necessary, apply a wood conditioner before staining or finishing.
 This helps seal the wood and prevents excessive absorption of the finish, reducing the risk of raised grain.

 Interested in more about Woodworking Tips?
 Here's an article you might find helpful.
-How to Identify Logs of Wood: Quick & Easy Guide
+Building Shelves Between Studs: The Right Way To Do It

 Fixing Raised Wood Grain